-    A few weeks ago, in ” title=”WordPress Custom Fields: Introduction”> WordPress custom fields tutorial series.
+The first thing I wanted to tackle was custom fields.
+I’d been using some basic custom field scripts I coded for a while, but wanted to take them a step farther.
+Now, I’m writing a WordPress custom fields tutorial series.
 So far, I think it’s going well.
 I hope my readers are enjoying it because I’m enjoying learning new things.

 This should be an interesting series to watch.
 I would always appreciate feedback on what anyone would like to see done with custom fields.
 They’re such a powerful, but rarely used, feature of WordPress.
 My goal is to release at least one (possibly two, if I have the time to do all the testing) post in the series each week until the topic is pretty much exhausted.
 Afterward, I plan to release a free e-book compiling all of the information in one spot.

-Another goal I wanted to accomplish was creating more ” title=”Magtastic: WordPress Theme”> Magtastic and ” title=”Themes List: WordPress Plugins”> Themes List.
+Mostly, I want to continue learning PHP and pushing my limits by using it to code plugins.
+My most recent plugin is Themes List.
 It give WordPress theme designers a simple way of listing their themes on one convenient page.
 There’s still a lot that can be done with it, and I look forward to continuing its development.

+- Continue the WordPress custom fields tutorial series.
 There's still a lot of ground to cover in this series, and I have a few ideas ready to share in the coming weeks.

+- Write a series called "How to create a photoblog."
 This is something I started on a few weeks ago, but haven't pieced it all together yet.
 The idea behind it was that I wanted to easily share daily pictures with my family over the next year (I'm currently living in South Korea).
 I've put together some neat concepts for this tutorial and can't wait to finish the work on it.

+- Double my current subscriber count.
 This will be tougher than it was in October because I now have fair amount of regular subscribers.
 But, I'm up for the challenge.

+- Triple my average daily visitors and pages visited counts.
 This is a fairly lofty goal for me.
 I think it's still within reason though.

+- Make more money.
 I don't want to set a price tag or percentage increase on this yet because I'm at a point where I don't want to set definite earnings goals.
 I want to release quality content first, then see what kind of money I can make.